LIPS-scheme/lips/REFERENCE.md

 ```
 (real? x)

-Function check if argument x is real.
+Checks if the argument x is real.
 ```

 ## reduce
 ```
 (reduce fn init list . lists)

-Higher order function take each element of the list and call
+Higher-order function that takes each element of the list and calls
-the function with result of previous call or init and next element
+the fn with result of previous call or init and the next element
-on the list until each element is processed and return single value
+of the list until each element is processed, and returns a single value
 as result of last call to `fn` function.
-e.g. it call (fn a3 b3 (fn a2 b2 (fn a1 b1 init)))
+e.g. it computes (fn 'c 'z (fn 'b 'y (fn 'a 'x 'foo)))
-for (reduce fn init alist blist)
+for: (reduce fn 'foo '(a b c) '(x y z))
 ```

 ## regex?
 ```
 (regex? x)

-Function return true of value is regular expression, it return false otherwise.
+Returns true if value is a regular expression, or false otherwise.
 ```

 ## remainder
 ```
 (% n1 n2)

-Function get reminder of it's arguments.
+Function returns the remainder of n1/n2 (modulo).
 ```

 ## remainder__
 ```
 (modulo a b)

-Function return reminder from division operation.
+Returns remainder from division operation.
 ```

 ## replace
 ```
 (replace pattern replacement string)

-Function change pattern to replacement inside string.
-Pattern can be string
+Function that changes pattern to replacement inside string.
+Pattern can be a
-or regex and replacement can be function or string.
+string or regex and replacement can be function or string.
+See Javascript
+String.replace().
 ```

 ## repr
 ```
 (repr obj)

-Function return string LIPS representation of an object as string.
+Function that returns a LIPS code representation of the object as a string.
 ```

 ## require
 ```
 (require module)

-Function to be used inside Node.js to import the module.
+Function used inside Node.js to import a module.
 ```

 ## require.resolve
 ```
 (require.resolve path)

-Return path relative the current module.
+Returns the path relative to the current module.

+Only available when LIPS is running under Node.js.
 ```

 ## reset
 ```
 (reset)

-Function reset environment and remove all user defined variables.
+Function resets the environment and removes all user defined variables.
 ```

 ## response->buffer